 - Build an inventory transfer list

-Create a list of items and the number to be transferred.
+Create a list of items and the quantities to be transferred.
 The items need to be available in 'on hand' inventory to be transferred.
 Adding items onto a transfer does not allocate it or prevent it from being sold to a customer.

 - Process the inventory transfer